alexwitt23/alw4364_coe332/midterm/README.md

 # Midterm

-In this homework, we containerize a flask application to read information from the json data generated in homeworks 1 and 2.
-An API is created to access this information.
+In this midterm, we compose a Flask application to read information from the json data generated from a modified `generate_animals.py`.
+The animals are sent to a redis database and an API is used to access the database items.

 ## Setup

-Building the docker container can be performed using the `docker-compose.yml` file in this folder.
-Run `docker-compose` from this repository's root:
+Building these docker containers can be performed using the `docker-compose.yml` file in this folder.
+Run `docker-compose` from this repository's _root_:

 ```bash
 docker-compose -f midterm/docker-compose.yml up -d